Caverject Impulse Powder for injection

 The syringe device is designed for single use only.

 - After using the contents of this pack, dispose of all materials safely.
 Do not reuse or share needles or syringes.

 If you use too much CAVERJECT Impulse (overdose)

-Telephone your doctor or Poison Information Centre (telephone 13 11 26) immediately for advice or go to the Accident and Emergency (Casualty) Department at your nearest hospital if you think you or anyone else may have used too much CAVERJECT Impulse.
+Immediately telephone your doctor or the Poison Information Centre (Australia: 13 11 26; NZ: 0800 POISON or 0800 764 766) for advice or go to the Accident and Emergency (Casualty) Department at your nearest hospital if you think you or anyone else may have used too much CAVERJECT Impulse.